Skip to contents

 #> ncp coeff.ridge window_size .estimate

-Finally, use the selected speed and accuracy parameters when imputing the full dataset:
+Finally, use the selected parameters when imputing the full dataset:

 slide_results <- slide_imp(